azwyane/pimux/README.md

 > PIMUX is here, made with :heart:

 ## What is pimux?
-> pimux is a python module created by me to access the termux-api(hardware
+> pimux is a python module created by me, to access the termux-api(hardware
 > and software api).
 To ease the access of these beautiful api's which
 > can be really useful for IOT projects deploying using your own android phone.

 ## Why to use pimux?
-> For every pythonist and ethusiast pimux can really ease harware and sofware
+> For every pythonist and enthusiast pimux can really ease hardware and software
 > access through termux-api.

 ## Special thanks
- I would like to thank every developer before me who made this beautiful language(python),termu-api, termux, os(linux), and all others, on whose contributions I have been able to make this.
+ I would like to thank every developer before me who made this beautiful language(python),termux-api, termux, os(linux), and all others, on whose contributions I have been able to make this.

 > This project is originally located at [pimux](https://github.com/azwyane/pimux)

-## Table of Contents (Optional)
+## Table of Contents
 - [Requirements](#Requirements)
 - [Installation](#Installation)
 - [Features](#Features)